osrm17/osrm17/README.md

-## Hi \\^_^/ I'm Os and ...
+## Hi \\^_^/ I'm Os and I'm ...

-- I'm learning DevOps tools.
+- Learning DevOps tools.
-- I'm interested in Operating Systems, Networking and Cyber Security.
+- Interested in Operating Systems, Networking and Cyber Security.
-- I'm studying a Computer Science Major at Ciencias-UNAM.
+- Studying a Computer Science Major at Ciencias-UNAM.

 ### I'm experienced with
 - Java